 In the European Union and some other areas outside of the United States, we have licensed from Incept three patent families related to our punctum plug product candidates, comprised of an aggregate of two patents and nine patent applications.
-The first patent family, which is licensed on an exclusive basis, is comprised of two patent applications that, if granted, will expire in approximately 2027 and covers certain drug release features of the punctum plugs in combination with their hydrogel composition.
+The first patent family, which is licensed on an exclusive basis, is comprised of one issued patent that will expire in approximately 2027 and one patent application that, if granted, will expire in approximately 2027; this family covers certain drug release features of the punctum plugs in combination with their hydrogel composition.
 The second patent family, which is licensed on an exclusive basis, is comprised of six patent applications that, if granted, will expire in approximately 2030 and covers composition and method claims related to the drug delivery and design of the punctum plugs, in combination with their hydrogel composition.
 The third patent family, which is licensed on a non-exclusive basis, is comprised of two patents that will expire in 2018 and one patent application that, if granted, will expire in approximately 2018 and covers the hydrogel composition of the OTX-TP and OTX-MP punctum plugs in combination with certain drug release particles.